 - Applicants may apply up to two times for a fellowship for the same dissertation project.

 - The fellowship is intended for applicants who are completing their first doctoral degree.

-The American Fellowships panel meets once a year to review applications for funding.
-Awards are based on the selection criteria outlined here.
-The panel’s recommendations are subject to final approval by the AAUW Board of Directors.
+The panel meets once a year to review applications for funding.
+Awards are based on the criteria outlined here.
+The panel’s recommendations are subject to final approval by AAUW.
 Fellowships are awarded on a competitive basis according to funds available in a given fiscal year.

-To ensure a fair review process, AAUW does not comment on the deliberations of its award panels.
-No provisions exist for reconsidering fellowship proposals after the board has acted.
+To ensure a fair review process, AAUW does not comment on the deliberations of the award panels.
 AAUW does not provide evaluations of applications.
+No provisions exist for reconsidering fellowship proposals.

 Applications and supporting documents become the sole property of AAUW and will not be returned or held for another year.

 In selecting fellowship recipients, the following criteria will be considered:

 - Scholarly significance of project to the discipline.